 Michelen starred Florentine chef, Marco Stabile, Manetti’s brand ambassador for their line of Gold Dust edible gold products, developed a recipe [for those of you who are gourmet cooks or have one working for you or who work with caterers ] for egg poche with truffle-flavored gold, which you can find here.

 Wouldn’t this make a beautiful presentation for a Christmas breakfast celebration?

-And sprinkling fresh, moist salmon with gold flakes makes it so much prettier for special occasion entertaining!
+And sprinkling fresh, moist salmon with edible gold flakes makes it so much prettier for special occasion entertaining!